Welcome to the UCLA Heaps Settlement Website

 If the panel determines you are not entitled to a Tier 3 Award, you will still receive the Tier 1 Award.

-Tier 2 and 3 Claim Forms must be received online or postmarked by mail no later than June 7, 2021.
+Tier 2 and 3 Claim Forms must have been received online or postmarked by mail no later than June 7, 2021.